nsnilay/Image-Captioning/README.md

   MSCOCO

 Tools and libraries needed -
-Tensorflow, keras, python 3.xx, numpy
+Tensorflow, keras, python 3.xx, numpy, Jupyter notebook

 First, clone or download the repository in your machine